therapy

-A wee bit about me!
-I am from Northern Ireland, and live in Manchester with my husband & pooch, Atlas!
-I’m a qualified psychotherapist with an MSc in Counselling and Psychotherapy (Contemporary Creative Approaches).
-With nearly 2,000 clinical practice hours, I have a wealth of experience across different settings, including private practice and charity organisations.
-I offer therapy remotely and face-to-face, working with men, women, non-binary people, and the LGBTQIA+ community.
+I have a wealth of experience across different settings, including private practice and charity organisations.
+I offer therapy remotely and face-to-face, working with men, women, non-binary people, and the LGBTQI+ community.

 At the heart of my work is person-centred psychotherapy, which is based on the belief that every person has their own inner wisdom and the capacity for growth.
-I see my role as providing a safe and down-to-earth space where you feel heard, valued, and accepted.
+I see my role as providing a safe, down-to-earth and authentic space where you feel heard, valued, and accepted.
 Through this, you can build confidence in your own decisions and deepen your understanding of yourself.

 Sometimes, words alone don’t capture what we’re feeling.
 That’s why I also offer creative approaches to self-expression, such as doodling or collage.
 These methods can be particularly helpful when emotions feel too complex to put into words.
 Creativity in therapy is always invitational—if talking is what feels right for you, that’s absolutely enough.